Are you wondering how to spend your two days in Jaipur? Then you’ve come to the right place.

 Jaipur’s old town, also known as the Pink City, was the first planned city of medieval India.
 It is divided into a neat grid made up of nine blocks with the stunning City Palace situated in the center.

-The city was actually yellow originally and didn’t become pink until Maharaja Jai Singh decided to paint it for a visit by the then Prince of Wales.
+The city was actually yellow originally and didn’t become pink until Maharaja Jai Singh in 1876 decided to paint it for a visit by the Prince of Wales.
 Here are the top things to see in Jaipur in 2 days.

 On day one we are going just outside the city center, focusing on northeast Jaipur.